Investment Case Updated: May 16, 2025

 How Management Allocates Capital

 Management follows a disciplined capital allocation approach, opting to invest only when they have conviction that the potential opportunities can reach meaningful scale with moat-like returns.
-The top priority remains investing in organic growth and market share by delivering moments of “wow” for customers.
-CPNG has a low-risk balance sheet with cash exceeding total debt by nearly $2.5B, which, along with ramping free cash flow, should provide ample funding for the company’s future operational needs as well as financial flexibility for opportunistic M&A. CEO Bom Kim is a value-creator and heavily aligned with shareholders, owning over 10% of the company.
+The top priority remains investing in organic growth and gaining market share by delivering moments of “wow” for customers.
+CPNG has a low-risk balance sheet with cash exceeding debt by ~$2.0B, which, along with ramping free cash flow, should provide ample funding for the company’s reinvestment needs as well as flexibility for opportunistic Mergers & Acquisitions (M&A) and tapping into its $1B share buyback program (~2% of market cap).